LISBON BUCKET LIST & TRAVEL GUIDE

 Delve into the winding streets of Alfama

 Alfama is one of the oldest districts of Lisbon.
 It’s streets are a delightful maze of narrow cobbled streets and ancient houses.
 It is the best place in Lisbon to listen to Fado in the evening, and contains many historic buildings such as the Se Cathedral, Castelo Sao Jorge, the National Pantheon and Saint Anthony’s Church.
+Of course, there is a tour of Alfama only you might want to check out.

 Go shopping at Chiado